xcollantes/portfolio/blogs/bulldog-band.md

 position in the Bulldog Band leadership who was in charge of leading cheers and morale boosting the ~80 members in the band.

-Need the entire band to start

 ## Perks

-Natural ascended to leadership

 [![](/blogs/images/bulldog_band/sax_camera.webp)](https://www.king5.com/article/sports/gonzaga-bulldogs/bulldog-band-brings-energy-to-gonzaga-games/293-426827234)